gregwhitaker/barcode-example/README.md

 # barcode-example

-An example of using [ZXing](https://github.com/zxing/zxing) to generate bar codes.
+An example of using [ZXing](https://github.com/zxing/zxing) to generate barcodes.

 ## Running the Example